National STONEWALL Rebellion Veterans Association

 Classic car parade on the

-Long Beach Boardwalk in Long Island, N.Y.
+famous Long Beach Boardwalk in Long Island, New York

 Shown: (left) 1970 dark green Cadillac; (right) 1969 blue